Excel isn't the problem. It's your solution.

 | 20/01/2024 | Virtual assistant wages | £300.00 | Expense | 6 |

-This is where we need to be honest: there's no indication HMRC will stop allowing spreadsheets.
+This is where we need to be honest: there's no indication HMRC will stop allowing Excel or Google Sheets.

 Will HMRC's technical requirements evolve?
 Almost certainly.
 Tax administration always does.
 But the philosophy that underpins MTD is about accessibility and flexibility.
 Spreadsheets are accessible to millions of self-employed professionals and small business owners.
 Forcing everyone onto specialised accounting software would be the opposite of what HMRC is trying to achieve.

 MTD changes the submission method, not the way you think about or manage your business finances.
-You're still the person reviewing your figures.
-You're still the one making decisions about your business based on what the numbers tell you.
-The only difference is that the route to HMRC is digital rather than manual.
+You're still the one reviewing your figures and making decisions based on what they tell you.
+The only difference is that the route to HMRC is digital.

-If you're a spreadsheet user getting ready for MTD, here's what you need to do right now: nothing different than what you're already doing.
+If you're an Excel user getting ready for MTD, here's what you need to do right now: nothing different than what you're already doing.

 Keep your records digitally.
 Keep them updated.
 Keep them organised in a way that makes sense to you.
 When April 2026 arrives, bridging software like Otis will connect those records to HMRC.